[Note - this feature is only available in Pro subscription]

 The Graphical Takeoff Tool (GTO) is used to speed up the takeoff process, instead of manually measuring a plan, we can upload a PDF of image and then trace over the top of it using our Inventory or Recipes to find exact quantities and send them across to the Estimate, saving you from manually inputting info as you go.

 First off open up your Estimate, and navigate to a Cost Centre to work in, for this example I'm going to do a Floor Covering takeoff using my Carpet inventory, you can do almost anything with GTO but for this example we'll do something very simple.

 In the above screenshot I've selected the "Floor Finishes" Cost Centre, then I've added in the "Carpet supplied and installed" inventory item.

-This is where you would usually just adjust the quantities to suit the amount you require from your manual measurements, but instead we are going to click on the "GTO" icon which looks like the small set-square ruler in the upper right of the estimate builder window (above).
+This is where you would usually just adjust the quantities to suit the amount you require from your manual measurements, but instead we are going to click on the "Manage Takeoffs" from the main "Estimate" menu.

 This takes us to the GTO tool in a new window / tab.

 The page will load up blank with a brief intro at the top, now is a good time to click on "Help" and check out the video, otherwise let's continue on by selecting "Create new" from the left menu.